 Please see the map below for a list of eligible counties →

 Application: This legislation was signed by Governor Kemp on Thursday, May 8th.
-The next steps for application are as follows:
+The next steps for the application are as follows:

 Eligible Counties: Counties shaded red or yellow